anderskd12/Snowflake-Data-Pipeline-Project-using-DBT-Python-Streams-Tasks/README.md

 5. Track and add new rows to the total dataset by adding in our incremental data - mimic a daily or streaming data feed
 6. Combine data from a marketplace source to enhance our full set
 7. Create a final materialized view that creates our final output that we would like to analyze
-8. Add some visualization and metrics with our final dataset
+8. Add some visualization and metrics with our final dataset.

 Setup Steps - Snowflake account added - DBT is setup and ran in Github codespaces
 1. Snowflake information